Stefan Christensen ← Back to writing

 Making It Real

 A team raised that they were blocked on legal review for a new payment feature.
-Instead of “why didn’t you start legal review earlier?”, the question was “what do you need from legal?”
+In a status meeting, the reflex would have been “why didn’t you start legal review earlier?”
+Instead, the question was “what do you need from legal?”
 We escalated to legal leadership that day.
 Legal added capacity.
 Feature unblocked within a week.

-If leadership uses “support meetings” as a cover for the same old monitoring, just with softer language, the naming change will feel like manipulation — because it is.
-But when the framing genuinely represents the intent, it transforms how teams engage with their leadership.
+If leadership uses “support meetings” as a cover for the same old monitoring, just with softer language, the naming change will feel like manipulation, because it is.
+One leader renamed every meeting, changed nothing about how they ran them, and the team became more cynical than before.
+The naming only works when the behaviour matches it.

 The Deeper Pattern

-There’s a bigger pattern here.
-The words we use in organizational structures don’t just shape behavior, they reveal what the organization believes about the people doing the work.
-A “status meeting” says your job is to account for yourself.
-A “support meeting” says our job is to help you succeed.
-Neither is neutral.
-Organizations that pay attention to language tend to have healthier communication patterns—not because language controls behavior directly, but because it signals intent, and intent is what people respond to.
+The words we use in organisational structures don’t just shape behaviour, they reveal what the organisation believes about the people doing the work.
+Neither framing is neutral.
+Organisations that pay attention to language tend to have healthier communication patterns.
+Not because language controls behaviour directly, but because it signals intent, and intent is what people respond to.

 When This Breaks Down

-If leadership is too busy to actually help, teams raise obstacles and nothing changes.
-The message becomes: “This is called a support meeting, but we’re not actually going to support you.”
-The framing becomes cynical.
+The second is when leadership is too busy to follow through.
+A team raises a blocker, leadership nods sympathetically, and nothing happens.
+After two or three rounds of that, the team stops raising things.
+The message they’ve received is: “This is called a support meeting, but we’re not going to support you.”